 Partition

-It is a logical method of partitioning a hard drive so that an operating system views each division as a different hard drive.
-A different drive letter is assigned to each partition.
+Partitioning a hard drive is a logical method where the operating system views each division as a different hard drive, with a different drive letter assigned to each partition.

 Passive Termination

-It is a termination architecture that employs a voltage divider network of passive resistors to match the frequency at the end of the SCSI bus.
+The termination architecture uses a voltage divider network of passive resistors to match the frequency at the end of the SCSI bus, effectively terminating the bus.

 PC

-A personal computer is a multifunctional microcomputer that is affordable, practical, and small enough for individual usage.
+A personal computer is a compact, affordable, and practical microcomputer designed for individual use.

-Personal Storage Division: A group of techniques and technologies used to record and store digital data on magnetic, optical, or silicon-based storage mediums.
+The Personal Storage Division refers to a collection of techniques and technologies used to record and store digital data on various mediums, including magnetic, optical, and silicon-based storage devices.

 Platform